‘Real-time, predictive analytics are essential’ for healthcare to tackle revenue and staffing challenges

 However, common pathways for sharing data, like faxes and EMR access, only deliver general-purpose information captured at a fixed point in time.
 That limits the effectiveness of the data in the decision-making process.
 It can lead to extended back-and-forth conversations and other delays.

 Modern technology can help to resolve this issue.
-Tools designed specifically for UM collaboration, like CORTEX, offer easily accessible, relevant, and current information to all stakeholders.
+Tools designed specifically for UM collaboration, like Dragonfly, offer easily accessible, relevant, and current information to all stakeholders.
 Providing data and analysis from a UM-specific viewpoint helps to put payer and provider teams on the same page, reducing friction and emphasizing collaboration.

 Even though UM is a complex process – the complexity of which can lead to delays in decision-making and friction between payers and providers – there are also many potential areas of improvement to consider.